nyuwinc/git-ready-for-it/step-7.md

 # Step 7

 ### Local Branch
-- On **your** repo, create a branch with the same name as the branch your partner just created on your repo
+- On **your** repo, create a branch with the same name as the branch your partner created on your repo
 - For example, if your partner pushed to a branch called `brown-branch`, your command should look like this
 ```
 $ git checkout -b brown-branch